CodeHubOrg/node-grunt-workshop/12_wrapup/readme.md

 - plugins for every task imaginable
 - flexible: quick to use and modify
 - cross platform
-- use JS for both front and backend
+- use JS for front-end code, backend-end code AND build/deploy/test etc.

 Areas of concern

-- can get carried away with a long build process
+- can get carried away with a long build process, modularise
 - multiple plugin options for the same task, choose wisely